Solar eclipse of May 1, 1185

-The solar eclipse of 1 May 1185 was a total solar eclipse visible in Central America, Northern Europe, Eastern Europe, and Kazakhstan.
+A total solar eclipse was visible on May 1, 1185 in Central America, Northern Europe, Eastern Europe, and Kazakhstan.
 The eclipse is number 30 in the Solar Saros 115 series.
 The eclipse shadow on the Earth's surface was at its greatest at 13:18:02 Universal Time.
 The sun was in Taurus at this time.
+The eclipse was documented in Tale of Igor's Campaign and the Laurentian Codex, and possibly the Chronicle of Melrose and the Brut y Tywysogion.
+It may have influenced Igor Svyatoslavich's campaign against the Polovtsians.

 Eclipse path

 The shadow axis passed between the Earth's center and the north pole.
 The minimum distance from the center of the Earth to the Moon's shadow cone axis was 3,357 kilometers.
 The average length of the Moon's shadow was 373,320 kilometers.
 The distance from the Earth to the Moon on 1 May 1185 was 347,727 kilometers.
-The apparent diameter of the Moon was 1.0736 times that of the sun.
+The apparent diameter of the Moon was 1.0736 times that of the Sun.
 The shadow had a maximum width of 280 kilometers.
 It began on the west coast of Central America and crossed the Atlantic Ocean in a northeasterly direction.
 The shadow passed through present-day Nicaragua and Haiti.
 The maximum duration of the eclipse occurred in the middle of the North Atlantic at coordinates 46°N, 37.2°W.

 The maximum duration of totality was 5 minutes and 10 seconds.
 The eclipse magnitude is 1.0736.
 The eclipse was preceded two weeks earlier by a partial lunar eclipse on April 16.

 A partial eclipse came ashore in Scotland, crossed the North Sea, and entered Norway.
 According to astronomer Sheridan Williams, there was probably a drop in temperature at the time of the eclipse, around 2 pm in Scotland.
 He says that it was Scotland's fifth longest total eclipse at 4 minutes and 40 seconds.
 Williams also notes that some older observers in Scotland may have also witnessed the previous eclipse, 52 years earlier.

 After passing through present-day Sweden, the eclipse touched a part of Finland and covered the northern part of the Baltic Sea at the Gulf of Finland.
 The eclipse then entered Russia.
 The eclipse's shadow touched part of what would be St. Petersburg, as well as Novgorod and Rostov.
 As the shadow journeyed in a southeasterly direction, it passed through the modern sites of Nizhny Novgorod, Kazan, Ufa, and Magnitogorsk.
 The eclipse shadow started diminishing when it entered present-day Kazakhstan and extinguished completely about 30 miles before reaching Astana.

 In literature

-Study of eclipse occurrences can create a precise timetable for historical events that are elusive and could not otherwise be accurately dated.